-Students may request room changes, which will be granted on a space-available basis.
+Students may request room changes and single dorm rooms, which will be granted on a space-available basis.
 Students must retain their original room and roommate assignment during the first two (2) weeks of each term.
 At the end of the two (2) weeks, room change requests should be submitted to the Assistant Housing Coordinator.
 Changing rooms without permission will result in a fine and can lead to eviction.